MinecraftForgeFrance/nodebb-plugin-import-mybb/README.md

 nodebb-plugin-import-mybb
 ==========================

-A MyBB to NodeBB exporter based on nodebb-plugin-import-phpbb by psycobunny based on nodebb-plugin-import-ubb by Aziz Khoury
+A MyBB to NodeBB exporter based on nodebb-plugin-import-ubb by Aziz Khoury

 Use this to import data into NodeBB using [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import).